jpreardon/weighter/WORKLOG.md

 - Update .gitignore for all sqllite files
 - Updated heroku and pushed
 - Deleted AWS instances, that will save me about $2 a month!!!

+Deal with an empty weights table more gracefully instead of blowing up.

 ## 2020-01-23